Arrachera

 arrachera.

-Are you ready to take Taco Tuesday over the top?
-Look no further than my Arrachera.
-It makes a flavorful protein to use in all your favorite classics, like tacos, burritos, and more.
+Are you ready to take Taco Tuesday to the next level?
+Look no further than my arrachera steak.
+It makes a flavorful steak to use in all your favorite classics, like tacos, burritos, and more.

 • It’s flavor-packed and affordable.
-True to tradition, this recipe calls for budget-friendly skirt steak that’s soaked in a simple yet vibrant Mexican-inspired marinade.
+True to tradition, my recipe calls for budget-friendly skirt steak that’s soaked in a simple yet vibrant Mexican-inspired marinade.

 • Elevated taco night.
-Arrachera is designed to be sliced into thin strips and then topped with your favorite taco toppings.
+Arrachera is designed to be sliced into thin strips, which is perfect for my family’s Taco Tuesday night.

 • Skirt steak.
-This long, flat cut of beef isn’t the most tender steak but it’s one of the best for searing, slicing, and layering into tacos and other Mexican dishes.
+Although it isn’t the most tender steak, it’s one of the best for searing, slicing, and layering into tacos and other Mexican dishes.
 I recommend removing the silver skin membrane from the skirt steak before searing.
-The butcher can do this for you or you can do it yourself by sliding a knife under the white membrane, then peeling it away from the meat.
+The butcher can do this for you, or you can do it yourself by sliding a knife under the white membrane, then peeling it away from the meat.

 • Lime juice.
 Use freshly squeezed lime juice.
-The acidity helps tenderize the meat and brighten up the dimension of flavors in the marinade.
+The acidity helps tenderize the meat and enhances the flavor in the marinade.
 Lemon juice also works in a pinch.

 • Garlic.
 Minced fresh garlic cloves add a ton of flavor to the marinade.